nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 as the command.
 In this case, it is `clear`.
 3. Test case 3: `clear1234`. <br>
    Expected: Applications will not be deleted.
 In this case, the first expression is recognised as `clear1234`, which is an invalid command.
-Error message `Unknown command` will be displayed in the status message.
+Error message `Unknown command` will be displayed in the Command Result Box.

 ### Adding a task